Stephen-C111/BattlePassPixelmon/README.txt

 /giveselfprogress [amount] : Grant yourself rank progress.
 /resetrank [player] [--confirmationargument1] [--confirmationargument2] : Delete a player's progress.
 The deleted data will be saved in defaultconfigs in case this was an accident.
 /newrewardpack [rank] [item] [amount] : Create a new RewardPack at runtime.
+/reloadrewardpacks : Reload the RewardPacksConfig.json file without restarting the server.
+Useful if you manually edited the config file during runtime.

   Unprivileged:
 /checkrank : Shows the player their rank and progress towards the next rank.